develprr/metamatic-blog/_posts/2021-01-12-immutability-drag-race.markdown

 ## The Immutable Vs Mutable Performance Drag Race

+To take my theorizations to the real world, let's code now a little bit to get a true picture of the performance trade-off that immutability comes with.
+We'll implement now some iterative functions using both immutable and mutable approaches!

 ### Creating New Arrays

 Here is a JavaScript function that generates an array in an immutable way,